phiresky/encrypted-gist/README.md

 ## Limitations

 * Mostly client side, so uses a fair amount of processing power and direct embedding of the images is not possible
 * Github API is fairly limited, so this wastes some data and is slow when images are > 750 kB.
+I also added an arbitrary limit of 5 MB, though the API supports more.
 * Github might block this if it's used a lot (though I'm not sure how that would be possible except for disabling the API)
 * Tested on Chrome and Firefox, that's probably all because I don't give a shit about old browsers and this uses tons of very new features
 (e.g. [crypto api](https://developer.mozilla.org/en-US/docs/Web/API/Crypto),